wlh18/javascript-2/ReadMe.md

 var jonathan = makePeople('Jonathan', 27, ['Andrew', 'Steve'])
 //This will give us an object customized to me.
 //This works because our return value of the function is the new person object
-//When we use a function to create a new object, it has access to all of the properies and methods on that object.
+//When we use a function to create a new object, it has access to all of the properties and methods on that object.

 andrew.sayHi()
 //This will print 'Hello Andrew' to the console